-I came back to painting after years of living a different kind of life.
+I came back to painting five years ago after years of living a different kind of life.
 Retail management, motherhood, the daily rhythms of keeping everything running.
 When I returned to the studio it was not because I had something to say.
 It was because I had questions I could not answer any other way.

 I am still uncovering how.
 That is what the paintings are for.
 Not to arrive at an answer but to keep looking clearly at something that matters.
 Each time I collage together old family photographs, prepare a wood panel, and begin building up thin layers of oil paint, I am trying to see these women more fully.
 To understand what they carried and what they passed on without knowing they were passing it on.